home-assistant/developers.home-assistant/docs/add-ons/publishing.md

 #### Pre-built containers

 With pre-built containers, the developer is responsible for building the images for each architecture on their machine and pushing the results out to a container registry.
 This has a lot of advantages for the user who will only have to download the final container and be up and running once the download finishes.
-This makes the installation process fast and has almost no chance of failure so it is the preferred method.
+This makes the installation process fast and has almost no chance of failure, so it is the preferred method.

 We have automated the process of building and publishing add-ons.
 See below for the instructions.